European Fiscal Compact: Proposal development: Sixpack, Twopack and Fiscal Compact

 In March 2010, Germany presented a series of proposals to address the euro area crisis.
-They emphasised that the intention was not to establish a fiscal union in the short term, but to make the monetary union more resilient to crisis.
+They emphasised that the intention was not to establish a fiscal union in the short term, but to make the monetary union more resilient to crises.
 They argued that the previous Stability and Growth Pact needed to be reformed to become more strict and efficient, and in return a European emergency bailout fund should be founded to assist states in financial difficulties, with bailout payments available under strict corrective fiscal action agreements – subject to approval by the ECB and Eurogroup.
 In case a non-collaborating state with an Excessive Deficit Procedure (EDP) breached the called for adjustment path towards compliance, it should risk being fined or lose its payment of EU cohesion funds and/or lose its political voting rights in the Eurogroup.
 A call was also made to enforce the Coordination of economic policies between eurozone members, so that all states take an active part in each other's policymaking.
 Throughout the following three years, these German proposals materialised into new European agreements or regulations after negotiations with the other EU member states.

-The envisaged emergency bailout fund European Financial Stability Facility (EFSF) was the first proposal to become agreed to by the EU member states on 9 May 2010, with the facility being fully operational on 4 August 2010.
+The envisaged emergency bailout fund, the European Financial Stability Facility (EFSF), was the first proposal to be agreed to by the EU member states on 9 May 2010, with the facility being fully operational on 4 August 2010.

-As a part of the proposed reform of the Stability and Growth Pact, Germany also presented a proposal in May 2010 that all Eurozone states should be obliged to adopt a balanced budget framework law into its national legislation, preferably at the constitutional level, with the purpose of guaranteeing future compliance with the pacts promise of having a clear cap on new debt, strict budgetary discipline and balanced budgets.
-Implementation of the proposed debt brake was by-itself envisaged to imply much tighter fiscal discipline compared to the existing EU rules requiring deficits not to exceed 3% of GDP.
+As a part of the proposed reform of the Stability and Growth Pact, Germany also presented a proposal in May 2010 that all Eurozone states should be obliged to adopt a balanced budget framework law into its national legislation, preferably at the constitutional level, with the purpose of guaranteeing future compliance with the Pact's promise of ensuring a clear cap for Member States on new debt, strict budgetary discipline and balanced budgets.
+Implementation of the proposed debt brake was by itself envisaged to imply much tighter fiscal discipline compared to the existing EU rules requiring deficits not to exceed 3% of GDP.
 This proposal was later adopted as part of both the Fiscal Compact and Twopack regulations.